Lakens/statistical_inferences/docs/09-equivalencetest.md

 4. What is a minimal effect test?

-5. What conclusion can we draw if a null-hypothesis significance test and equivalence test are performed for the same data, an neither test is statistically significant?
+5. What conclusion can we draw if a null-hypothesis significance test and equivalence test are performed for the same data, and neither test is statistically significant?

 6. When designing equivalence tests to have a desired statistical power, why do you need a larger sample size, the narrower the equivalence range is?